tangj1905/DiningPhilosophers/README.md

 ## Code description

 Generally, the program begins by setting up the five chopsticks and the five philosophers.
 The 3rd philosopher (or the one sitting at index 2) is initialized as a "crazy philosopher", and we'll discuss what this means in a bit.
 Then, the simulation starts, running a large loop that corresponds with each time step of the Dining Philosophers simulation.
-For each time step, the program will do these three things:
+For each time step, the program will follow these steps:

 1. Shuffle the array that holds the philosophers.
 This way, the philosophers will be accessed in a randomized order.
 2. For each philosopher in the shuffled array, we will have the philosopher perform some action based on their current state.